zaiisao/Documentation/en/Interactive Broadcast/in-ear_ios.md

 The Agora SDK supports the in-ear monitoring function and volume adjustment of the in-ear monitor.

 ## Implementation
-Before proceeding, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md) for more information.
+Ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md).

 ```swift
 // swift